BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/majesticons-pro.md

 ---
-title: Majesticons-Pro
+title: Majesticons Pro
-description: How to install and configure Majesticons-Pro for Blade Icons.
+description: How to install and configure Majesticons Pro for Blade Icons.
-breadcrumbs: [Documentation, Families, Majesticons-Pro]
+breadcrumbs: [Documentation, Families, Majesticons Pro]
 ---

 ## Installation